peterabbott/vault-cli/README.md

 -----
 #### vault-cli::default

-Installs vault cli using the ark recipe
+Installs vault cli using the ark recipe to install cross-platform

 Contributing
 ------------